¡Felicitaciones! Congratulations to the newest members of Sigma Delta Pi - Hispanic Honor Society!

-Congratulations to retired professor and former editor of Pembroke Magazine, Shelby Stephenson, who has recently recently published new poems in Still: The Journal; more importantly, however, he is to be a 2014 North Carolina Literary Hall of Fame inductee.
+Congratulations to retired professor and former editor of Pembroke Magazine, Shelby Stephenson, who was inducted into the North Carolina Hall of Fame on October 12th.
+He has also recently published new poems in Still: The Journal.
 You can read more about Shelby's most recent achievements here: http://www.ncwriters.org/.

 English Education Internship Award

 Established in Fall 2012 to honor the retirement of Dr. Virginia P. Jones, the English Education Internship Award provides scholarship assistance to senior English Education majors during their internship semester.
 Funds for this year's award were donated by colleagues and friends to honor Dr. Dennis Sigmon for his past service as Coordinator of Undergraduate English Education and his ongoing commitment to preparing our majors for careers in teaching.
 Four students chosen by the English Education Committee received awards for the spring 2014 semester: Arielle Beal, Paulette DeGrood, Karen Henderson, and Kelly Yarn.